Full control of your experiment

 Allegro provides highest reproducibility in the sequencing-based genotyping panorama while maintaining flexibility of continuous customization.

 Utilization of hybridization-based enrichments have several advantages.
 They can be used also when a reference genome/transcriptome is only available for closely related species (or even genera) or when no information on polymorpisms and rate of occurrence is available.
 The technique is resilient to mutation rates and therefore prevent allelic-specific enrichments.
 Hybridization-based enrichment is the best suited approach for discovery approaches on gene panels/families or large genomic loci, given the possibility to yield a wide target with uniform coverage.
 IGATech has developed in-house 384-plex UDI (unique dual index) to cope with large scale experiments on NovaSeq6000 platform.
-The target region can vary up to 200Mbp.
+The target region can vary from few Mbp up to 200Mbp.